Fast-Track Your Career with an Australian PR as a Database Administrator

 - Applicants from the United Kingdom, Canada, the United States, New Zealand, and Ireland are exempt from submitting IELTS or OET scores.

-- However, if mandatory licensing or registration necessitates English proficiency, applicants must meet either the criteria for licensing/registration or attain a minimum IELTS score, whichever requirement is higher.
+- However, if mandatory licensing or registration requires English proficiency, applicants must meet either the licensing or registration criteria or attain a minimum IELTS score, whichever requirement is higher.

 - Data modelling